Would you like to be a mompreneur? Want to use the knowledge you gained during motherhood to start a business? Why not!

 As a mother, you can write books about your health changes during and after pregnancy.
 Note that both the physical and psychological journey to motherhood will find its reader.

-You can also go a completely different creative route and instead of books on parenting or self-help guides for mothers, focus on creating children’s stories and educations books for kids.
+You can also go a completely different creative route and instead of books on parenting or self-help guides for mothers, focus on writing fiction or children’s stories or educational books for kids.

-Let your imagination loose and if you have a desire to write, completing a quick online course and start will be easy.
+Take a creative writing course, free your imagination and, if you have a desire to write, do a quick online course, like How To Write And Publish A Book, and getting started on your book will be easy.

 6. Start a home tutoring service

 It’s not only educating parents that can factor into your business ideas based on motherhood experiences.
 Working with your own child has no doubt taught you a lot about how to teach children.

 You can use this by learning how to start a tuition centre for toddlers or younger kids.
 Depending on your own skills, you might be teaching foreign languages, grammar, math, or subjects like coding or biology.